 This section examines three different types of tax incentives: tax holidays, investment credits and allowances, and tax credit accounts.
-While the first two types of incentives are commonly used, I believe that no country has adopted the tax credit approach.
+While the first two types of incentives are used frequently, the tax credit account approach has received too little attention from policymakers.